-The University provides a conditional status for students whose undergraduate grade-point average is between 2.500 and the minimum required for the particular program.
-In addition, program departments may specify conditions which may include higher grade-point averages, required scores on entrance examinations, or undergraduate major or course requirements as specified by the department.
-The Assistant Vice President for Enrollment Management, on recommendation of the program director/coordinator, will admit the student under conditional status if the student's grade-point average is at least 2.500, but not high enough for regular admission; or if the student has not met a condition specified by the program department.
+The University provides a conditional status for students who have not satisfied the minimum undergraduate gradepoint average, or the minimum required test score(s), or who have other deficiencies in their preparation.

+The Vice-President of Student Services and Enrollment Management on recommendation of the program director/coordinator, will admit the student under conditional status if the student's grade-point average is at least 2.500, but not high enough for regular admission; or if the student has not met a condition specified by the program department.
 Such special action may be taken if there are positive indicators of graduate success, e.g., high GRE or GMAT scores, solid upper-division academic performance, or outstanding professional achievement.

-The Dean of Graduate Studies and Research will refer the student to an advisor appointed by the program director/coordinator.
-The student will be notified to meet with the advisor to determine what conditions will be applied.
-Departments may specify additional course work beyond the degree requirements as conditions of admission to regular status.
-A statement of the conditions and a plan for meeting them will be prepared by the program director/coordinator and filed with the Assistant Vice President for Enrollment Management, the dean of the college/school, and a copy will be provided to the student.
+The program director/coordinator will notify the student of the specific conditions for moving to regular graduate status.
+Conditions of admission to regular status can include additional course work beyond the degree requirements; specified scores on standardized admissions tests; or other conditions required by the program director/coordinator.
+A written statement of the conditions and a plan for meeting them will be prepared by the program director/coordinator and filed with the dean of the college/school, the Dean of the Graduate Studies and Research, the Vice-President of Student Services and Enrollment Management, and a copy of the plan will be provided to the student.

-When the conditions are met, the Assistant Vice President for Enrollment Management will notify the student that he/she has achieved regular degree-seeking status.
+If the conditions are met, the program director will notify the Vice-President of Student Services and Enrollment Management, the dean of the college/school, and the Dean of the Graduate Studies and Research and the student will be notified that he/she has achieved regular degree-seeking status.
+If not successful, the student will be notified by the Vice-President of Student Services and Enrollment Management that conditional status has been terminated and of his or her dismissal from the program.
 Students on conditional status may count toward the degree a maximum of 12 hours of graduate course work taken in the degree program.